solecnugit/EFACT/README.md

 # EFACT: an External Function Auto-Completion Tool to  Strengthen the Static Binary Lifting

 EFACT is an External Functions Auto-completion tool.
-External functions are those functions that are dynamically linked and referenced from header files. (such as libc, libstdc++)
+External functions are those functions that are dynamically linked and referenced from header files. (such as libc, libstdc++,libgfortran)

-the input of this tool is an elf file, and the output is a llvm IR format and C/C+ format file which include the completed external functions' definations.
+the input of this tool is an elf file, and the output is a llvm IR format and C/C++ program format file which include the completed external functions' definations.

 to use this tool ,you have to make sure the gcc version on your platform is larger than the targeting elf file(we recommend install the latest gcc on your computer).